paulywill/100-days-of-code/log.md

 I feel like I'm really close to completing without having to look at the hints.

-Recording while I worked and using Pomotodo kept me very focused and on task this evening.
+Recording with Quicktime (although may have affected computer's performance) while I worked and using Pomotodo kept me very focused and on task this evening.

 -------------------------------